Opentrons/Protocols/protocols/0bc358/README.md

 ---

 ### Protocol Steps
-1. MeOH is added to the WS1 and QC1 scintillation vials in tuberack on slot 3
+1. MeOH is added to the WS1 (A1) and QC1 (C1) scintillation vials in tuberack on slot 3.
-2. Analytes are transferred from the source tuberacks on slot 2 to the WS1 and QC1 scintillation vials with a pause to remove analyte caps.
+2. Analytes are transferred from the source tuberacks on slot 2 to the WS1 and QC1 scintillation vials.
-3. MeOH is added to the WS2 and QC2 scintillation vials in tuberack on slot 3
+3. MeOH is added to the WS2 (A2) and QC2 (C2) scintillation vials in tuberack on slot 3.
-4. Analytes are transferred from the source tuberacks on slot 5 to the WS2 and QC2 scintillation vials with a pause before each analyte to remove caps.
+4. Analytes are transferred from the source tuberacks on slot 5 to the WS2 and QC2 scintillation vials.
-5. MeOH is added to the WS3 and QC3 scintillation vials in tuberack on slot 3
+5. MeOH is added to the WS3 (A3) and QC3 (C3) scintillation vials in tuberack on slot 3
-6. Analytes are transferred from the source tuberacks on slot 8 to the WS3 and QC3 scintillation vials with a pause before each analyte to remove caps (note analyte vials in D3 and D4 of the source tuberack will need to be replaced between aspiration steps).
+6. Analytes are transferred from the source tuberacks on slot 8 to the WS3 and QC3 scintillation vials (note protocol will pause to replace/refill analyte vials in D3 and D4 of the source tuberack between aspiration steps).
-7. MeOH is added to the WS4 and QC4 scintillation vials in tuberack on slot 3
+7. MeOH is added to the WS4 (A4) and QC4 (C4) scintillation vials in tuberack on slot 3
 8. Analytes are transferred from the source tuberacks on slot 11 to the WS4 and QC4 scintillation vials with a pause before each analyte to remove caps.

 ### Process